yiseul/www/md/faq.md

-> IN-DEPTH V.1.2
+> Version 1.2

-# Frequently Asked Questions
+# Slock.it, in depth

 > This document is in development, can and will change.
 We'd love your feedback.
 > To become part of the conversation, ask questions or receive help, join our [Slack chat room](http://Slock.it:3000/).